samestep/website/src/blog/random-integers/index.md

 {{histogramBits}}

 This shows that it's not _horrible_: the chance of having to retry $n$ times is exponential in $n$.
 Actually, how well should we _expect_ to be able to do?
 Well, in the case where $n$ is a power of two, uniformly sampling a nonnegative integer less than $n$ is equivalent to flipping a coin $\log_2 n$ times; no need to retry.
 If $n$ is not a power of two then instead of directly giving the number of coin flips, that logarithm gives the [entropy][] of the distribution; if we're using random bits to faithfully sampling from the distribution, we can't do better than the entropy on average.
-So for varying values of $n$ on the $x$-axis, we can plot the entropy (in blue) and Python's expected number of sampled bits (in red) on the $y$-axis.
+So for varying values of $n$ on the $x$-axis, we can plot the entropy (in blue) and Python's expected number of coin flips (in red) on the $y$-axis.

 {{expectedBits}}